alpersonalwebsite/react/03_local-state.md

 ## Local State

-Previously, we saw `props` as read-only or immutable data that we pass from a parent to a child component.
-Now, we are going to review data that can mutate inside the component: `state`.
+Previously, we saw `props` as read-only or immutable data (passed from a parent to a child component).
+Now, we are going to see data that can "mutate" inside the component: `state`.
 Let´s imagine for a moment a TODO list.
 We have several items and boxes to check as "done".
 The original state of each item would be `false` and, when the user or "some logic" clicks (aka, checks) on a particular "check-box" the property state associated to it would change its value to `true` (the process could be reversed un-checking the box what would set the state to its original value: `false`).